Shedeur Sanders, Travis Hunter help Colorado beat Cincinnati 34-23 to become bowl eligible

 Hunter bailed out his fellow receiver with a 3-yard TD catch.

-Soon after, coach Deion Sanders implored the fans over the public address system to not throw anything on the field.
+At one point, Deion Sanders implored the fans over the public address system to not throw anything on the field.
+He reiterated that point after the game.

 THE TAKEAWAY